khaefeli/edgeos_fiber7/README.md

 Allow traffic from external (Internet) to the internal network.
 Only accept established/related sessions for connections which have SYN/ACK.
-(started from our internal network)
+(started from your internal network)

 ### WANv6_LOCAL